TarsCloud/TarsFramework/README.md

 [点我查看中文版](README.zh.md)

-This project is the basic service of the whole Tars framework and is also the basic operational framework for all the languages in TARS Project.
+TarsFramework is the basic service for the whole Tars Project and is also the basic operational framework for all the languages in TARS Project.

 Directory |Features